 Trust me when I say that once you have a solid JavaScript mental model, you can build whatever your heart desires.

-But your goal for now is to create that mental model, and you don't need virtual coffee baristas or Netflix clones.
+But your goal for now is to create that mental model, and you don’t need virtual coffee baristas or Netflix clones.
+You certainly don’t need to be wasting valuable time and energy trying to be creative!
+You’re not practicing to be creative, you’re practicing to be a developer!

 Instead, the tried-and-tested "boring" projects are ideally suited.
 There is a wealth of online resources to help you complete each of them, and the patterns you learn while building these will be the same patterns you use to create more complex apps.